-On the other hand, there are also a variety of state-ofthe-art communication and networking technologies that have not been incorporated in 5G standards yet.
-The main reasons can be summarized from two sides.
+On the other hand, there are also a variety of state-of-theart communication and networking technologies that have not been incorporated in 5G standards yet.
+The main reasons are related to both supply and demand.
 From the supply side, some technologies still require experimental verification and in-depth tests in practical environments.
 Meanwhile, the high cost and unsatisfactory backward compatibility also prevent them from being used.
-From the demand side, the services and devices supported by some advanced communication and networking technologies have not been widely on demand.
+From the demand side, the services and devices supported by some advanced communication and networking technologies are not widely in demand.